solaluset/i18nice/README.md

 ### Custom functions

 Add your custom functions and choose translation variants during runtime.

-The function should accept one positional argument - the list of values specified between braces.
+The function should accept as many positional arguments as there are values specified between brackets.
 All keyword arguments given to `t` will be passed to the function.
 The call in translation will be substituted with the return value.

 This may be an alternative for pluralization, especially if a language has more than one plural form.

 Example (correct plural form of days in Ukrainian):